Space tourism rocket crash stirs mixed emotions

 "You will have setbacks," Linenger said he told Branson.
 "That is a reality."

-— In New Mexico, from where Virgin Galactic planned to launch its tourism rockets within the next year, hearts were sinking.
-The New Mexico Spaceport Authority issued a statement saying it was sending its thoughts and prayers out to the crew's family members and the team that has been working for years to develop the rocket.
+— In New Mexico, from where Virgin Galactic planned to launch its flights within the next year, hearts were sinking.
+The New Mexico Spaceport Authority issued a statement saying its thoughts and prayers were with the crew's family members and the team that has been working for years to develop the rocket.

 "We will continue to work with and lend our support to Virgin Galactic through this tragedy and in the coming months as we move forward," the authority said.